AdobeDocs/analytics-platform.en/help/getting-started/cja-faq.md

 +++**What happened to my old [!UICONTROL eVar] setting?**

-[!UICONTROL eVars], [!UICONTROL props], and [!UICONTROL events] in the traditional Adobe Analytics sense no longer exist in [!UICONTROL Customer Journey Analytics].
+[!UICONTROL eVars], [!UICONTROL props], and [!UICONTROL events] in the Adobe Analytics sense no longer exist in [!UICONTROL Customer Journey Analytics].
 You have unlimited schema elements (dimensions, metrics, list fields).
 So all of the attribution settings you used to apply during the data collection process are now applied at query time.

 +++